 I see a very sad change coming, kittens just over the three month mark stuck in cages day after day unable to play or explore as people continue their quest to find the 'youngest' kitten possible.
 Soon these kittens will be euthanized at tradtional shelters as they have overstayed their welcome.
 Cats who tend to be a bit shy around new people (gosh how can we blame them, pop me in a new place surrounded by strangers and see how I react), will never get a home, dogs who are just a little oversized for the likes of most people, or possibly even the wrong color will be put to death.

-I guess as in any business you must role with the changes in order to succeed, as so many shelters have already learned, but if that means leaving the old, the black, the 'too' big kittens, the shy, the ones who require simple medical care to die, I will NEVER make that change!
+I guess as in any business you must role with the changes in order to succeed, as so many shelters have already learned, but if that means leaving the old, the black, the 'too' big kittens, the shy, the ones who require simple medical care to die, we will NEVER make that change!
 That is not a change I want to be part of.
 I started rescue work to rescue pets, not supply the demands of people who judge pets by color, size, shape or first impressions.
 Good things never come easy and that inculdes relationships, that is what we want from our adopters, not a trophy to show their friends, but a true relationship with the pet they choose to adopt.
 If we chose our spouses simply based on looks and whether or not they had medical issues, few of us would be happily married.
 Of course I got lucky, I just happened to get looks and a great personality!

 We can't shop for pets the same as we do inanimate objects such as clothes or cars, we only get pleasure from these things based on their looks, pets bring us pleasure through their individual personalities, looks should not be a factor.

 Written By Chrissy T. in hopes more people will adopt with their eyes closed.